Skip to Main Content

 • To Kill A Mockingbird

-• A clear, arguable thesis that identifies the text and whether it should be in the curriculum
+• A clear, arguable thesis that identifies the text and why it should remain in the curriculum

 • Background knowledge about the text

-• Consider including the author’s purpose, historical context, the setting of the text, and the social issues the text addresses
+• Consider including the author’s purpose, the setting of the text

 1. Choose text